Aurakiel/Random-Adventure/README.md

 # **Random Adventure**

 ## Project Notes 02/17/2025

+> Update 2: Created a file to store the functions.
+Made a couple new
+> ones.
+The main is cleaning up and nothing seems to have broke in
+> the process.
+Productive day.
+>
+> ***Plans for Tomorrow*** Rework the invalid input for name selection
+> so the Narrator chooses a name at random instead of forcing the player
+> to use their first input.
+This will bypass that potential issue with
+> pressing [ENTER] since there is no second prompt to correct it and
+> it'll give the Narrator more personality development.
+We love the
+> Narrator.
+Shooting for comedy gold.
+>
-> Took some advice from Danny @ Code: You and decided to
+> Update 1: Took some advice from Danny @ Code: You and decided to
 > dabble in oop for some object handling.
 Removed the list
 > created to hold hero info and created a class file.
 Created
 > a Hero class to use instead of a list - used said class to